 The following illustrations through drawings, give an account of skew chisels sharpening step by step;

-How to sharpen the blade?
+How to sharpen a skew chisel

 In order to obtain a razor-sharp edge of skew chisels, it’s inevitable to follow the normal procedure of sharpening such as grinding, honing, and polishing respectively.